 - Heat your oven to 425.
 Line a baking sheet with parchment.

 - Pat the chickpeas dry with paper towels.
-Add them to a large bowl, then stir in the hot sauce and spices.
-Stir well so they chickpeas are evenly coated.
+Add them to a large bowl, then stir in the hot sauce, oil, and spices.
+Stir well so the chickpeas are evenly coated.

 - Arrange the chickpeas in a single layer on the baking sheet.
 Sprinkle generously with sea salt and pepper.